-A physical meeting was held with the student representative at the start of P2, discussing P2 courses in the master's programme, including ML2305.
-The course was also discussed in program council in May 2023.
+A program council was held with student representatives at the end of P1 (Sept 27, 2023), discussing P2 courses in the master's programme, including ML2305.
+The course was also discussed with student representatives in program council beginning of P3, in January 24, 2024.